Fraunhofer’s investment in Scotland takes quantum technology to another level

 Over the last five years, Scotland has seen significant R&D investment into our universities across quantum computing, photonics, lasers, cryptography, industrial informatics, imaging and sensors.

-Get regular updates from us about the companies who choose to do business here.
+Get regular updates from us about the companies that choose to do business here.

 We're here to help